 I have so many more pictures and stories from this one home visit.
 This woman and her husband were living testaments to Compassion's success on every level.
 I was reminded that Compassion's goal is not to make these people like us, with our carpeted homes and closets full of shoes and clothes, two kids and a white, picket fence around our miracle grow, green grass yards.

-Compassion's motto is this: The opposite of poverty is enough
+Compassion's motto is this: The opposite of poverty is enough.

 Not only was this once splintered family, due to alcohol abuse by dad, reunited and thriving, they were also exuding contentment and hope.
 It was a beautiful sight.
 One that I am sure is not fully conveyed in these few paragraphs.